lewis-sqa/NEPs/specs/Standards/Wallets.md

 1. Create pairing and session (with no `FunctionCall` access to accounts).
 2. Call `near_connect` to gain access to one or more accounts (via `FunctionCall` access keys).
 This will update the session `accounts` state.
-3. Store keypair(s) locally from `near_connect` to enable signing without WalletConnect for gas-only `FunctionCall` actions.
+3. Store keypair(s) locally to enable signing without WalletConnect for gas-only `FunctionCall` Actions.

 **Transaction signing (gas-only `FunctionCall`)**